M31 Capital · Research Brief · February 2026

 Universal Capitated Base

 Every person receives the core package: their systems physician relationship, AI-assisted patient graph, preventive monitoring, behavioral and lifestyle medicine, and access to Tier 1 interventions.
 Funded through taxation or mandatory contribution.
 Non-negotiable and universal.
 The economic argument is straightforward: prevention and early detection are dramatically cheaper than late-stage treatment.
 Every dollar spent on metabolic health stability in the 30s saves tens of thousands in diabetes, cardiovascular, and kidney treatment in the 60s.
-The capitated model makes these savings accrue to the entity paying for care.

 Layer 2